Govind-Mewada/Lexi-Simplify/README.md

 Disclaimer
 This tool is a hackathon prototype for demonstration purposes only.
 It is not a substitute for professional legal advice.
 The answers and summaries provided by the AI may not be entirely accurate or complete.
 Please consult with a qualified legal professional for any legal concerns.

-Team
-Team Leader: Govind Mewada
+Developed by Govind Mewada ❤️